-The Sheffield CRC-PCN Group is a discussion forum and support group that has been and is open to all.
+The Sheffield PCN Group is a discussion forum and support group that has been and is open to all.

 The Group attracts people from different denominations (Church of England, United Reformed, Methodist, Quakers and those with no affiliation).